TheRealOgPlayer/BodyCalculator/README.md

 This Is A Body Calculator That I Made For Fun Using Python And C++

-# List Of Items The Program Tells You As a Lethal Dose Of Consumtion:
+# List Of Items The Program Tells You As a Lethal Dose Of Consumtion

 BMI
 METABOLISM SCORE,